Michael Cannizzaro, Ph.D., CCC-SLP

 Fax: (802) 656-2528

-Working clinically as a speech-language pathologist, he has experience in assessment and providing therapy to adults with acquired speech, language and cognitive deficits resulting from stroke, brain-injury, progressive neurodegenerative disorders, and psychiatric illness.
-This rehabilitation work has been performed in a number of settings including long-term care facilities, outpatient rehabilitation hospitals and in-home services provided through the Visiting Nurse Association.
+Dr. Cannizzaro has also worked clinically as a speech-language pathologist and has experience in the assessment and treatment of adults with acquired speech, language and cognitive deficits resulting from stroke, brain-injury, progressive neurodegenerative disorders, and psychiatric illness.

-Hutchins, T. L., & Cannizzaro, M.S. (in press).
+Hutchins, T. L., & Cannizzaro, M.S. (in press, expected 2014).
 Review of the Systematic Analysis of Language Transcripts - Bilingual Spanish-English version (SALT-SE).
 In J. F. Carlson, K. F. Geisinger, & R. A. Spies (Eds.), The nineteenth mental measurements yearbook.
 Lincoln, NE: The Buros Institute of Mental Measurements.

 Cannizzaro M.S., Dumas J., Prelock P.P., & Newhouse, P. (2012).
-Organizational structure reduces processing load in the prefrontal cortex during discourse processing of written language: Implications for high - level readiing issues after TBI.
-Perspectives on Neurophisiology and Neurogenic Speech and Language Disorders.
+Organizational structure reduces processing load in the prefrontal cortex during discourse processing of written language: Implications for high - level reading issues after TBI.
+Perspectives on Neurophysiology and Neurogenic Speech and Language Disorders.
 22(2): 67-78

 Cannizzaro, M.S., Allen, E.A., & Prelock, P.P.
 (2011).
 Perceptions of communicative competence after traumatic brain injury: Implications for ecologically driven intervention targets.
 International Journal of Speech-Language Pathology.
 13(6): 549-559 (doi:10.3109/17549507.2011.596571) (Abstract)